pkarl/quick-query/readme.txt

 Besides adding interfaces for the most common querying tasks (posts, tags, authors, sorting, etc.), I'd like to build in sensitivity to ACF fields/data and possibly a caching interface.

 Before that can happen, there are lots of tests to be written and plenty of design decisions to be made (and, of course, documentation!).

+== Who's this for? ==

+This is certainly geared more toward developers than designers and hobbyists.
+That said, It does return WP_Post objects, so all/most of the functionality you're used to may be there.

 == Changelog ==